duyvu871/nest-starter/README.md

 - **`RawResponse<T>`**: Interface for bypassing response wrapping
 - **`ApiResponseOptions`**: Configuration options for decorators
 - **`ApiResponseMetadata`**: Metadata types for decorator system

+## API Response Decorators

+The project includes powerful decorators to automatically wrap API responses with `ApiResponse.success()`.
+These decorators provide a clean and declarative way to customize API responses.

 ### Available Decorators